What is IPL?

-ST MEDI SPA can treat any area of body for both men and women.
+ST Medi Laser & SkinCare can treat any area of body for both men and women.
 The most popular areas for women include facial hair, underarms, bikini line, and legs.
 The most popular areas for men include the back of the neck, back, chest, abdomen, facial and ear hair.
 IPL hair removal is less painful, more rapid and more effective than shaving, waxing, threading, electrolysis, tweezing and is very effective for treating razor burn and ingrown hairs.

 What skin conditions can IPL skin treatments address?